From Treehouses to Trains: 22 of the Most Unique Restaurants in Georgia

 • 🎯 Perfect For: A fun family meal with drinks in a unique setting and a laid-back vibe.

 Dine amongst the branches at TreeHouse Bar & Grill!
-This unique spot is built around a massive tree, with its trunk and branches incorporated into the quirky, multi-level design, giving it a fun, grown-up treehouse feel.
+This unique spot in the Southeast is built around a massive tree, with its trunk and branches incorporated into the quirky, multi-level design, giving it a fun, grown-up treehouse feel.
 The menu features classic American pub grub.

 Grabbing a juicy TreeHouse Burger with all the fixings is a good plan.
 Their crispy chicken wings tossed in your choice of sauce, or the loaded nachos supreme, are also popular choices.
 It’s a fantastic and memorable spot for a casual meal.